PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-22 11:53:09
+Last updated: 2024-04-22 11:54:22
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson